 During tryouts, players are sometimes identified to "sit a game", to allow the coach and evaluators to better assess the skill of those true "bubble" players.
 This is not exclusive to our association or our level of tryouts but is normal practice for most competitive sports.

 Although it would be beneficial for the player and family to be told in advance so they could plan in various ways (who attends, what they should wear etc....) there are several reasons why we do not.
 Illness, injury, covid restrictions, family emergencies and no shows can change the lineup up until game time.
 If all players arrive with equipment, ready to play we can insert players into the lineup as required.

 Please ensure that your players are informed that when they arrive at the registration desk they may be asked to "sit a game".

 Goalies will be evaluated during a separate session by an independent evaluator and also during the ice time sessions by the coaches and their evaluators.
 A player selected to a team as a goalie shall remain a goalie for that season.

 At the conclusion of the 1st round, participants will be asked to visit the MDHA website that will provide jersey numbers of the participants that will advance to the next round.
 Following the second round of the tryout process, the same website will post the final selection of the team.

-If your player is released, you should be prepared to attend the House sort-outs potentially later the same day.
+If your player is released, you should be prepared to attend the House sort-outs as early as the next day.
 Parents should be aware of the House Sort-Out schedule by checking https://metcalfejets.